-- Side effects from using dangerous drugs
+- Side effects of using dangerous drugs

 Types of Injuries You Can Receive From Gun Wound Trauma

 Gunshot wounds to the head have become the leading cause of traumatic brain injuries in many urban areas of the United States of America.
-Suicide related gunshot wounds to the head are also associated with the very high mortality rate or severe disability and those who survive.
+Suicide-related gunshot wounds to the head are also associated with a very high mortality rate or severe disability and those who survive.
 There is a greater chance of death and poor outcome for victims of TBIs caused by self-inflicted gunshot wounds compared to victims who are injured by shooters who deliver a gunshot wound accidentally or delivered intentionally by another person.

 Oftentimes gunshot wounds to the head require surgical treatment.
 These patients are often aggressively resuscitated upon initial arrival at the hospital.
-In fact there is a lot of focus and goes into the decision to proceed with surgical treatment of a gunshot wound to the head.
+In fact, there is a lot of focus goes into the decision to proceed with surgical treatment of a gunshot wound to the head.
 The Glasgow coma scale or GCS go which is a score of one through 15 will be taken into account.
 And if there is any score less than a seven and eight you’re considered to be in a coma and it may not be worthwhile attempting surgery.
 The degree of brainstem neurological function and CT findings will also be taken into account.

 If patients are deeply comatose and they have minimal evidence of bringing some function and they are without evidence of an intracranial hematoma that might be causing the coma, the outcome is nearly fatal.
-If the hematoma is confirmed by a CT scan in emergent craniotomy for clot evaluation and removal of debris may be performed.
-A cranial ectopy which is where you release pressure within the skull by removing a large piece of the skull is also often performed for gunshot wounds where pressure is an issue.
+If the hematoma is confirmed by a CT scan in emergent craniotomy clot evaluation and removal of debris may be performed.
+Cranial ectopy which is where you release pressure within the skull by removing a large piece of the skull is also often performed for gunshot wounds where pressure is an issue.

 When it comes to outcomes the outcome is good to be poor for those that have extensive bullet tracks.
 If your bullet tracks cross the midline structures of the brain where the brainstem is, the outcome is to be extremely poor.
 A bullet that damages the right side of the patient’s brain may leave them with motor and sensory impairments on the left side and vice versa, and this will be taken into account when people are considering the quality of life the patient may have.